delprzemo/hospital-visits-frontend/README.md

 ## Project Architecture and Standards

-The project follows a modular architecture with a clear separation of concerns.
+The project follows an architecture with a clear separation of concerns.
 The main parts of the project are:

 - `src/pages`: This directory contains the main pages of the application.
 - `src/components`: This directory contains reusable components.
 - `src/store`: This directory contains the Redux store and reducers.
+- `src/hooks`: This directory contains hooks implementation
 - `src/api.ts`: This file contains the API calls.

 The project uses TypeScript and enforces strict typing.
 It also follows the rule of having a maximum of 10 imports per file.

-The project uses functional components and leverages the power of hooks for managing state and side effects.
-It also uses Redux for global state management.
+The project uses functional components and leverages the power of hooks for managing state and side effects

 The project uses SCSS for styling and follows a modular approach to CSS.
 Each component or page has its own SCSS file.